KellyPT/modal-and-menu-slider-VanillaJS/README.md

 Implement a menu slider (with "hamburger button") and pop-up modal with CSS and VanillaJS

 ## Scope
-- Create and style alanding page
+- Create and style a landing page
 - Style side nav bar and modal
 - Add functionality to make menu open/close on button click
 - Add functionality to make modal open/close on button click